nzhuk3/Carousel/Readme.md

 - **init()**: Sets up the carousel, applies initial transformations, and attaches event handlers.
 - **handleLeft()**, **handleRight()**, **handleUp()**, **handleDown()**: Methods to navigate the carousel in response to user actions.
 - **setpositionX()**, **setpositionY()**: Apply transformations to the carousel's tracks.
-- **clickHandler(evt)**: Manages click events within the carousel to navigate or interact with the blob.
+- **clickHandler(evt)**: Manages click events within the carousel to navigate or interact with the cursor blob.
+- **#unblur(rowIndex, itemIndex) and #blur(rowIndex, itemIndex)**: These methods handle the visual state of carousel items, either adding or removing blur effects. #unblur removes the blur effect to reveal the item clearly, while #blur adds a blur effect to hide the item.
+These are used internally to control item visibility during navigation interactions.
+- **'set onReveal(callback)' and set onHide(callback)** : These setter methods allow for custom callback functions to be defined for item visibility changes.
+They ensure that the provided callbacks are functions before assigning them to the private properties #onReveal and #onHide.
+- **revealItem(rowIndex, itemIndex, callback) and hideItem(rowIndex, itemIndex, callback)** : These methods control the visibility of specific items within the carousel.
+They use the provided callback functions (or the default ones) to add or remove visual effects such as blurring(by default).

 ### Setup
 To use this system in your project: